JeidiPadron/TFM_Attendance_System_with_Blockchain/README.md

 * Download Node.js program from web
 * copy *DAppTimeLog* directory in your laptop
 * install MetaMask extension in your browser
-* To install and run DApp just type and execute
+* To install libraries and depencencies, just type and execute
 ```bash
 npm install
 ```
+* To interact with DApp, write this command in the same DApp directory
 ```bash
 npm run serve
 ```